imixs/imixs-adapters/imixs-adapters-archive/README.md

 The Imixs-Archive provides a API to store workitems into a Hadoop Cluster.
 Imixs-Archive uses the [WebHDFS Rest API](https://hadoop.apache.org/docs/r2.8.0/hadoop-project-dist/hadoop-hdfs/WebHDFS.html) to connect to a hadoop cluster.

+## HDFSWebClient

+The HDFSWebClient code is based on the workf of [zxs/webhdfs-java-client](https://github.com/zxs/webhdfs-java-client].

 ## JUnit Tests